-This document is based on Keeping Children Safe in Education guidance (September 2023) and West Sussex Model Safeguarding and Child Protection Policy for Schools.
+This document is based on Keeping Children Safe in Education guidance (September 2024), Working Together to Safeguard Children (2023), Pan Sussex Child Protection & Safeguarding Procedures and local best practice / referral pathways as well as West Sussex Model Safeguarding and Child Protection Policy for Schools.

 In addition to the this policy, a schools safeguarding handbook has been generated, which clearly outlines local policy and procedures, and details recommended actions for schools.

-Made available by WSCC on: JULY 2023
+Made available by WSCC in: JULY 2024